adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 If you have any issues at this stage, please ask on the issue tracker, and include the commands that you used to verify your setup.

-## Can I print from my server on the Internet?
+## Can I echo from my server on the Internet?

-Since PHP is a server-side language, escpos-php is a server-side print library.
+Since PHP is a server-side language, escpos-php is a server-side echo library.
 The driver is able to transport data between a server and a printer in a few different ways, all of them server-side.
-For example, you may print to a USB printer *connected to the server running PHP*, or an Ethernet printer *on a network accessible to the server*.
+For example, you may echo to a USB printer *connected to the server running PHP*, or an Ethernet printer *on a network accessible to the server*.

 Many developers dream of having an application that is hosted on the public Internet, with POS terminals accessing it, and printing via a web browser.
-Because the webserver cannot see the printer in this sort of setup, a server-side print driver is not much use.
+Because the webserver cannot see the printer in this sort of setup, a server-side echo driver is not much use.

 Because of this, there are no cut-and-paste recipes available, but here are two top-level approaches you could take:

 1. Architect your application so that the server can see your printer
-2. Use an application which runs client-side to deliver print data instead
+2. Use an application which runs client-side to deliver echo data instead

 ### Option 1: Allow the server to print